objectliteral/teachingJS/chapters/02_fundamentals/04_operators.md

 ```
 When used with two objects that are not references to the same object, the equality operator always produces false.

-NOTICE: It appears, that the `NaN` value is not equal to itself:
+WARNING: It appears, that the `NaN` value is not equal to itself:
 ```
 NaN === NaN // false
 NaN == NaN // false